leoarthurwall/Click-n-Brick/README.md

 We analysed our competitors to get an insight into the service and features they offered.
 Firstly, we downloaded and browsed the competitor apps.
 Next, we took screenshots of their golden path along with any relevant features and pasted them onto miro.
 Then, we reviewed each competitor as a team, making notes of their product’s Pros & Cons.

-_‘Experiencing what the market leaders offered inspired many of our functionality and design decisions later on.‘_
+> _‘Experiencing what the market leaders offered inspired many of our functionality and design decisions later on.‘_

-Some key competitors include: Right Move, Zoopla, Purple Bricks, On the Market, Prime Location & Redfin.
+Some key competitors include:

 ![Competitor Logo Image](/images/CompetitorLogos.png)